Sounds from Space

 523 kg

-This spectrum plot of the S-band downlink at 2230.9 MHz was recorded on November 8th 2008 by Paul M0YET.
+This spectrum plot of the S-band downlink at 2230.9 MHz was recorded on November 8th 2008 by Paul Marsh M0YET.

 Here is another recording of Chandrayaan-1 kindly provided by Paul M0YET.
 He received the satellite on 2230,9 MHz when rather far away and thus quite weak on November 9th 2008 at 19:53UTC using a 90cm dish and an AOR AR-5000 receiver.
 The satellite can barely be heard in the audio file but very well seen in the spectrum plot.